metantonio/contact-list-latam15/README.md

 # WebApp boilerplate with React JS and Flask API

-Build web applications using React.js for the front end and python/flask for your backend API.
+Build web applications using React.js for the front-end

-- Documentation can be found here: https://start.4geeksacademy.com/starters/react-flask
 - Use of .env file.

 ### Front-End Manual Installation: